KarmaCoordinates/karma/.static/karma_coordinates_summary.md

 <h3>What is Karma Coordinates?</h3>
   <p>
     {{logo}}
-    Karma Coordinates is an app for enhancing <strong>clarity of thinking</strong> through AI-based reflective journaling, assessment, and recommended activities.
-The Karma Coordinates—the "Lives to Moksha" metric—serves as an index to track progress toward greater clarity of thought.
-By focusing on clarity and using Karma Coordinates as a guide, individuals can improve decision-making, foster personal growth, and achieve success in life!
+    Clarity breeds true knowledge, true knowledge guides right decisions, and right decisions shape success!
+Karma Coordinates is an app for enhancing <strong>clarity of thinking</strong> through AI-based reflective journaling.
+The Karma Coordinates—the "Lives to Moksha" metric—serves as an index to track progress.
+By focusing on developing clarity and using Karma Coordinates as a guide, individuals can improve decision-making, foster personal growth, and achieve success in life!
   </p>